 Since this was possibly (and as it turned out, definitely) the last episode of Men of a Certain Age, I wanted look to the future somehow, so here are my kids essentially giving one of the great wonders of the world the finger.
 (MOACA, “Hold Your Finish”)

-These last few are from 1600 Penn.
-They're square because I share the screen with Josh Gad's card.
+This next batch is from 1600 Penn.
+They’re square because I share the screen with Josh Gad’s card.

 My daughter would rather YOU NOT TAKE HER PICTURE PLEASE.
 (1600 Penn, “The Skiplantic Ocean”)